-Executive Director (Malaysian, Male, Aged 58)
+(Malaysian, Male, Aged 59)

 Dato' Koon Poh Tat is a Non-Independent Executive Director of the Company since 15 September 2003.
-He attended three (3) out of four (4) Board meetings held during the financial year.
+He attended all the four (4) Board meetings held during the financial year.
 Currently, he is also the Director of Press Metal Berhad and the Executive Director of Press Metal Aluminium Holdings Berhad.
 He has more than 25 years of experience in the aluminium industry.
 He is the brother to Koon Poh Ming, Tan Sri Dato' Koon Poh Keong and Koon Poh Weng.
 He has not been convicted of any offence (other than traffic offence, if any) within the past five (5) years nor any public sanction or penalty imposed by regulatory bodies during the financial year.